 According to the Book of Japanese Design, Japanese families would have infants wear the Asanoha because they believed the child would adopt the toughness and vigor of the hemp plant.
 As well, hemp grows fast so that Asanoha patterns could be used in the clothes of newborns more often.
 Merchant wives wore it for good luck.

 FIRST FLOOR: Entering W Osaka

 Credit to Concrete and partners in this project threatening the Ritz’s use as an adjective on what can be described as luxury.
-Writz anyone? 😉 The long entrance is gobsmacking, with more than 3000 laser cut metal circles, folded randomly, to emulate blossoms with inspired appreciation for the fine art of origami.
+Writz anyone? 😉 The long entrance is gobsmacking, with more than 3000 laser-cut metal circles, folded randomly, to emulate blossoms with an inspired appreciation for the fine art of origami.
 It’s probably the first tunneled entrance you will not want to rush through.

 Once hotel patrons reach the end of the long, arrival tunnel, they are graced with the arrival lobby.
 Check-in is on the 3rd floor, while the spas can be found on the 4th floor.
 A stairway leads to the 2nd floor, where Osaka W meeting rooms and hotel functions are held.

 The Second Floor: Osaka W’s Ballroom and Function Rooms

 Be it a meeting, wedding, or corporate party, Osaka W guests are graced with a mesmerizing walk from the arrival lobby up by the iconic oak hexagonal asanoha staircase.
 The crafted oak steps offer spatial drama, complemented with sakura pink metal tubing.
 All this leads to a vibrant main pre-function space.